-- Direct laryngoscopy (a procedure to look into the voice box and vocal cords) or surgery right way if the battery was breathed in and is causing a life-threatening airway blockage.
+- Direct laryngoscopy (a procedure to look into the voice box and vocal cords) or surgery right away if the battery was breathed in and is causing a life-threatening airway blockage

-- EKG (electrocardiogram, or heart tracing) for more serious cases.
+- ECG (electrocardiogram, or heart tracing) for more serious cases

 If the battery has passed through the stomach into the small intestine, the usual treatment is to do another x-ray in 1 to 2 days to make sure the battery is moving through the intestines.

 The battery should continue to be followed with x-rays until it passes in the stool.
 If nausea, vomiting, and abdominal pain develop, it may mean that the battery has caused a blockage of the intestines.
-If this happens, surgery may be needed to remove the blockage.
+If this happens, surgery may be needed to remove the battery and reverse the blockage.